- MBS President Edgar Kobak, June 1948

 No challenges to logo, sound or image copyrights are either inferred or implied.

-To proceed to "The Listening Room," click here.
+To proceed to "The Audition Booth," click here.

 To return to the Mutual Radio Tribute Site home page, click here.